calliope-project/calliope/doc/model/components.rst

 * **Technology**: a technology that produces, consumes, converts or transports energy
 * **Location**: a site which can contain multiple technologies and which may contain other locations for energy balancing purposes
 * **Node**: a combination of technology and location resulting in specific energy balance equations (:ref:`see below <node_energy_balance>`)
-* **Resource**: a source or sink of energy that can be used by a technology to introduce or remove energy into the system
+* **Resource**: a source or sink of energy that can (or must) be used by a technology to introduce into or remove energy from the system

 ----------
 Index sets